Differential Equations as Fixpoints and Games: Abstract

 \section{Abstract}

-First-order game logic $\fogls$ and the first-order modal $\mu$-calculus $\folmus$ are proved to be equiexpressive and equivalent, thereby fully aligning their expressive and deductive power.
+Games and fixpoints are unified by proving that first-order game logic $\fogls$ and the first-order modal $\mu$-calculus $\folmus$ are proved to be equiexpressive and equivalent, thereby fully aligning their expressive and deductive power.
 That is, there is a semantics-preserving translation from $\fogls$ to $\folmus$, and vice versa.
 And both translations are provability-preserving, while equivalence with there-and-back-again roundtrip translations are provable in both calculi.
 This is to be contrasted with the propositional case, where game logic is strictly less expressive than the modal $\mu$-calculus (without adding sabotage games).

-The extensions with differential equations, differential game logic (\dGL) and differential modal $\mu$-calculus are also proved equiexpressive and equivalent.
-Moreover, as the continuous dynamics are definable by fixpoints or via games, ODEs can be axiomatized completely.
+The extensions with differential equations, differential game logic (\dGL) and differential modal $\mu$-calculus, are also proved equiexpressive and equivalent.
+Moreover, as the continuous dynamics are definable by fixpoints or via games, ODEs can be axiomatized completely and, as a consequence, infinitesimally robust properties of ODEs can be decided via proof search.
 Rational gameplay provably collapses the games into single-player games to yield a strong arithmetical completeness theorem for \dGL with rational-time ODEs.